What can Google Trends tell us about the US “Swing States”?

 *This only focuses on search data from Google and does not incorporate any pre-or-post Election polling data*

 The above image displays search interest by candidate from the 6th – 8th November 2016.
 Admittedly, we’re in a bit of a bubble in London, but woah.
 That’s a lot of Republican red.
 This year both parties invested heavily in digital marketing strategies and many of us here have been keeping a keen eye on election race.
-While the US election result doesn’t directly affect the UK, a lot of us at MintTwist had those familiar feelings from the morning of the 24th of June – when the UK voted to leave the EU despite the Election Polls hinting at the opposite.
+While the US election result doesn’t directly affect the UK, as a content marketing agency, a lot of us at MintTwist had those familiar feelings from the morning of the 24th of June – when the UK voted to leave the EU despite the Election Polls hinting at the opposite.

 Echoing the EU-referendum results I was greeted with a similar response on my journey to work and is one of the only times I’ve seen people engage with one another on public transport.
 Catching eye contact of someone else didn’t result in the standard look away but instead was greeted with a shrug of the shoulders, shake of the head or roll of the eyes.